Athletics-Marathoners in Beijing go maskless, unfazed by smog

 Parts of China, including in the north and northeast, have been experiencing temperatures 2 to 4 degrees Celsius (4-7 Fahrenheit) higher than normal the past 10 days.

-"At present, a total of 237 national meteorological stations have broken historically highest temperatures in late October, which is still a relatively rare situation," National Meteorological Centre chief forecaster Fang Chong was quoted by state media as saying.
+"At present, a total of 237 national meteorological stations have broken historically highest temperatures in late October, which is still a relatively rare situation," meteorological bureau's chief forecaster Fang Chong was quoted by state media as saying.

-The weather bureau forecast weak cold air currents to last the rest of the month before beginning to cool in early November.
+Weak cold air currents were forecast to last the rest of the month before beginning to cool in early November.

+While the smog was expected to clear up in less than a week, the backdrop of hazy weather resembled that of Beijing's annual race almost a decade ago.
+In 2014 then-Premier Li Keqiang, who died on Friday, declared "war" on pollution and many marathoners donned masks for protection.

 (Reporting by Liz Lee and Ryan Woo; Additional reporting by Han Xiao and Bernard Orr; Editing by William Mallard)